 Health care fraud generally means there is an investigation into the billing practices of a doctor, dentist or other health care professional.
 This can be an investigation into over-billing.
 It can also be an investigation into billing for services that were never provided.

 A common prosecution at the state level is contractor fraud.
 This involves an allegation that a contractor took money to perform services and never completed those services.
 Prosecutors are particularly interested when the alleged victim is elderly.
 In the state system, there is enhanced punishment range for crimes involving elderly victims.

 There are three things you should do immediately if you believe you are under investigation for a white collar crime.
 First, call and consult with an attorney.
 Second, do not speak to anyone other than the attorney you are consulting with.
 This means even your spouse, business partner, employees or perhaps even the person who tipped you off that an investigation is going on.
 Third and finally, do not destroy or conceal any information that could be related to the investigation or even incriminating.
 That alone could give rise to additional charges against you.

 We hope you found this information about white collar crime helpful.
+For more information, please visit our page on White Collar Crime.
 If you or a loved one is being investigated for white collar crime, it’s imperative that you seek out an experienced attorney as soon as possible.
 We can help.
 Our attorneys have decades of experience and exceptional results.
-Call us today for a free consultation at 817-203-2220.
+Call us today for a free consultation at 817-203-2220 or reach out online.